Sending Metrics#

 Note that timed metrics can still be triggered manually if desired.

-To send metrics (e.g. readings from a sensor), the schedule_metric method can be used.
+The scheduling method,schedule_metric, makes it easy to create metrics programmatically at run time.
+This can be particularly useful in cases where e.g. the number of available channels is only known after connecting to the instrument hardware.
 The method takes a metric name, the unit, a polling interval, a metric type and a callable function as arguments.
-The name of the metric will always be converted to full caps.
+The name of the metric will always be converted to upper-case.

 • Metric type: can be LAST_VALUE, ACCUMULATE, AVERAGE, or RATE.